10 Social Media Best Practices for Engagement

 4. Keep it Short

 According to Strategies for Effective Tweeting: A Statistical Review, “Tweets containing less than 100 characters receive 17% higher engagement than longer Tweets.”
-While Twitter limits your messages with its 140 character limit, Facebook, Google+ and other networks don’t heed the character limit.
+While Twitter limits your messages to 280 characters, Facebook, LinkedIn, and other networks don’t heed the character limit.
 Sometimes, the shorter, the better!

 5. Create Brand Awareness

 Social media platforms offer the potential to increase your public profile.
-You have the ability to create grassroots campaigns, engage with influencers in your industry, share content from them and stay active in conversations.
+You can create grassroots campaigns, engage with influencers in your industry, share content from them, and stay active in conversations.
 If you create and share worthwhile content, you’ll be ready for the time when industry influencers send a flood of new followers your way.

 6. Don’t Over Share